Strategic Sealift Officer Program

 Question: Is there a GPA requirement to enter or stay in the program?

-Question: This program is only offered to Marine Transportation and Marine Engineering majors.
+Question: The SSOP is only available to students in USCG license track degrees (MET, FET, ME).
 What happens if I enter the program, and later decide to switch majors?

-Answer: If you decide to change your major later on, you would no longer be eligible for the program and would have to pay back any SIP payments that you received.
+Answer: If you decide to change your major to an non-license track degree you will no longer be eligible for the program and may have to pay back any student incentive pay that you received.

-Question: After graduation from Cal Maritime, it would be my preference to serve as an active duty commissioned officer, as opposed to becoming a Reserve Naval Officer.
+Question: After graduation from Cal Maritime, I would like to serve as an active duty commissioned officer, as opposed to becoming a Reserve Naval Officer.
 Can I enter this program with the intention of becoming active duty?

-Answer: While it is not a guarantee, committing to the SSO Program would give you an effective avenue to receive an active duty Naval Officer commission when you graduate.
-Once fully participating in SSOP, you have until the end of your junior year to decide if you want to apply for an active duty commission.
-If your grades, interview, physical fitness, leadership potential, verbal and written communication skills, and recommendations are strong, then the chances are very high that you get picked up.
-If you are then selected for active duty, you would not have to reimburse MARAD for any of your SIP scholarship.
-Cal Maritime SSOP graduates obtain the skills to be successful active Surface Warfare Officers, however, some midshipmen went straight into Naval flight school.
+Answer: While it is not a guarantee, committing to the SSO Program can lead to an active duty naval officer commission when you graduate.
+Once fully participating in SSOP, you have until the end of your junior year to decide if you would like to apply for an active duty commission.
+If your grades, interview, physical fitness, leadership potential, verbal and written communication skills, and recommendations are strong, then your chances for getting selected can be good.
+If you are then selected for active duty, you would not have to reimburse MARAD for any of SIP (5 years of avtive service will fulfill the obligation).

 Question: What is the difference between SSOP and NROTC?